 The Miriam H. Libbey Lectureship was established in 1991 by the Georgia Health Sciences Library Association (GHSLA) to support an annual lecture in honor of Miriam Hawkins Libbey, former Librarian of the A. W. Calhoun Medical Library of Emory University, Fellow of the Medical Library Association, and instructor of the courses in medical librarianship at the Emory University Division of Library and Information Management.

-1st (1991): Savannah – Tom Basler “Yesterday & Today – Pride in Georgia Health Sciences Librarianship”
+Tom Basler, “Yesterday & Today – Pride in Georgia Health Sciences Librarianship”

 At the time of his presentation in March 1991, Dr. Basler was completing his long tenure as Professor and Director of Libraries at the Robert B. Greenblatt Library, Medical College of Georgia in Augusta.
 In April 1991, he began his current position as Director of Libraries and Learning Resource Centers, Medical University of South Carolina, Charleston, SC.